Random coupling model of turbulence as a classical Sachdev-Ye-Kitaev model

 ~\ \mO~, \ee where $d\phi(0)$ denotes a product of $d \phi_i$ over all $i=1,\ldots, N$, and likewise $P $ is the product of all $P $.
-For instance, we will be particularly interested in the two-point function, \be \la \phi_i(t_1) \phi_i(t_2)\ra = \int d\phi(0) P \phi_i(t_1) \phi_i(t_2)~. \ee This a two-point function for the theory with equations of motion (\ref{eom}) with some particular couplings $J_{i j kl}$.
+As the simplest example, the expectation value of the conserved quantity $I$ is, \be \la I \ra = T N~. \ee We will be particularly interested in the two-point function, \be \la \phi_i(t_1) \phi_i(t_2)\ra = \int d\phi(0) P \phi_i(t_1) \phi_i(t_2)~. \ee This a two-point function for the theory with equations of motion (\ref{eom}) with some particular couplings $J_{i j kl}$.
 Let us for the moment imagine that the theory is (\ref{eom}) but with fixed couplings.
 Then the correlation function is in principle straightforward to compute --- if one were actually able to solve the equations of motion, then $\phi_i(t_1)$ and $\phi_i(t_2)$ could just be expressed in terms of the $\phi_j(0)$, and the integral on the right-hand side could then be evaluated.
-Of course, we can not actually solve the equations of motion.
+Of course, we cannot actually solve the equations of motion.

 A way around this problem is to do a second averaging, over the couplings, \be \overline{ \la \mO\ra } \equiv \int d J_{i j kl} P \la\mO\ra~, \ee where $P $ is the probability distribution of the couplings and we integrate over all independent $J_{i j k l}$.
 This averaging is not fundamental, rather it is in order to have analytic control.
 With some fixed arbitrary couplings there is no symmetry in the problem.
 Averaging over the couplings gives us the opportunity to obtain symmetry between the $N$ different fields.
 We should therefore pick the probability distribution to be invariant under $O(N)$ rotations of the fields.
 The simplest probability distribution is a Gaussian, however we need to be slightly careful in accounting for the required constraint (\ref{Jsym}).
 A simple way to choose couplings which manifestly obey the constraints (\ref{Jsym}) is, for each distinct ordered choice of $i< j<k<l$, to independently pick four Gaussian random variables, $a, b, c, d$, in terms of which one defines,~\footnote{ The number of independent couplings is the number of ways of picking $4$ distinct indices out of $N$ ($N$ choose $4$) multiplied by $3$, i.e $N(N{-}1)(N{-}2)(N{-}3)/8$, because one has $4{-}1$ choices of which index goes first, with the minus one due to the constraint (\ref{Jsym}).
 With the choice made here, the number of independent random variables has been increased: it is now $N$ choose $4$ multiplied by $4$, i.e. $N(N{-}1)(N{-}2)(N{-}3)/6$.
 There is nothing wrong with this: we are always free to represent a random variable as a sum of multiple of other random variables. } \be J_{i j k l} =J_0(3 a{ -} b{ - }c{-}d)~, \ \ \ J_{ j k l i} =J_0(3 b {-} a{-} c{-}d)~, \ \ \ J_{k l i j}=J_0(3 c {-} a {-}b{-}d)~, \ \ \ J_{l i j k} =J_0(3 d{ - }a {-}b{-c}) \ee where \be \frac{J_0^2 }{3!^2}= \frac{J^2}{4!
 (N{-}1)(N{-}2)(N{-}3)}~. \ee The variables $a, b,c,d$ are drawn from a Gaussian probability distribution with zero mean and variance equal to one: $P(a) =\frac{1}{\sqrt{2\pi}} e^{- a^2/2}$, and likewise for $b,c, d$.
 So, the more specific way of doing the average (\ref{Javg}) is \be \overline{\la \mO\ra} = \int \prod_{i<j<k<l} da_{ijkl} db_{ijkl} dc_{ijkl} dd_{ijkl} \frac{1}{(2\pi)^2} \exp[-\frac{1}{2}(a_{ijkl}^2 + b_{ijkl}^2 + c_{ijkl}^2 + d_{ijkl}^2 )] \la \mO\ra~, \ee where $a_{ijkl},\ b_{ijkl},\ c_{ijkl},\ d_{ijkl}$ are defined for $i <j<k<l$.